looker-open-source/LookerEmbedReference/Backend-Node/README.md

 ### config.js

-This file contains the configured user(s) and their attributes used with SSO embeding including:
+This file contains the configured user(s) and their attributes used with SSO embedding including:
   - external_group_id
   - group_ids
   - permissions